Robots – at least in the Power Hover: Cruise universe – are masochists.

 Get enough points and the game bestows on you a gold star, and perhaps even a new character that can take a hit or two.
 Then you’ll want to head back into every stage again, to better your score; this despite knowing Power Hover: Cruise has no end, and will keep hurling things at you until you die.

 Like we said: masochists.

 Power Hover: Cruise is available for Android.
-(It was previously released for iOS; that version has only five challenges – an update is due in March.)
+(It was previously released for iOS; that version has only five challenges.)
 The game is ad-supported, but 89p removes the ads forever.
 You can buy new characters, too, if you don’t fancy unlocking them by getting high scores.